How To Use Customer Lifetime Value (CLV) To Set Acquisition Goals

 How To Build Reports On Customer Lifetime Value

-Once you have data to support the purchase patterns and average lifespan of a customer, create a custom formula to project the value of current sales in the future.
+Once you have data to support the purchase patterns and average lifespan of customers acquired, create a custom formula to project the value of current sales in the future.
 This metric can be a simple estimate using average purchase amounts multiplied by the number of expected purchases in a customer’s life.
 Or, it can become quite complex by factoring in new vs. return purchase ratios and return rates.

 For example, if you know that for every sale made, the customer will likely purchase 9 times more each year for the next 3 ½ years.
 To illustrate this, create a simple custom metric formula such as: